jkniest/hue-it-documentation/docs/authentication/cloud/README.md

 ```

 ## Reuse your tokens and username
-After you got your tokens and username you probably want to reuse them.
+After you get your tokens and username you probably want to reuse them.
 Otherwise, the user would need to undergo
-the cloud process each and every time.
+the cloud process every time.

 Here is an example of how those values can be used: